alaminopu/bellman/README.md

 # Bellman

-Watch for file changes in a directory
+An electron app for watching for file changes in a directory

 ## Installation